-First Trust Mortgage Income Fund (the “Fund”) (FMY) has declared the Fund’s regularly scheduled monthly common share distribution in the amount of $0.065 per share payable on March 15, 2017, to shareholders of record as of March 3, 2017.
-The ex-dividend date is expected to be March 1, 2017.
+First Trust Mortgage Income Fund (the "Fund") (NYSE: FMY) has declared the Fund’s regularly scheduled monthly common share distribution in the amount of $0.06 per share payable on April 15, 2020, to shareholders of record as of April 2, 2020.
+The ex-dividend date is expected to be April 1, 2020.
 The monthly distribution information for the Fund appears below.

 First Trust Mortgage Income Fund (FMY):